teaql/teaql-quick-start/quick-start/.ipynb_checkpoints/teaql-using-tips-checkpoint.md

 Once you've written the model, press Command+S for saving it.

-nextly, input bash update`bash update-code-from-model.sh `and wait for a while.
+Then,input `cd ..` to exit folder *bizcore*.
+Nextly, input bash update`bash update-code-from-model.sh ` in folder and wait for a while.

 If you succeed, the Terminal will show you this
 ![](images/sucess.png)